lilarin/AI-Moderation-Blog-API/README.md

-This project uses environment variables to manage sensitive settings like API keys, database configurations, etc. Ensure you create a `.env.sample` file in the root directory and set the required environment variables before running the project.
+This project uses environment variables to manage sensitive settings like API keys, database configurations, etc. Ensure you create a `.env` file based on `.env.sample` in the root directory and set the required environment variables before running the project.